Sponsored by American National

 While federal rule changes tend to get the most attention, they’re only part of the story.

-He notes that people often overlook things like inherited IRA timelines, state tax changes, rising property insurance costs and long-term care expenses.
+He notes that people often overlook such things as inherited IRA timelines, state tax changes, rising property insurance costs and long-term care expenses.
 At the same time, broader lifestyle trends are reshaping retirement, with more people working part-time, relocating or adjusting spending in response to higher costs.

 "Bottom line, 2026 isn’t about one new rule," Um says.
 "It’s about keeping income, taxes, health care and spending aligned as things slowly shift."